BIBI78/DiceGame/README.md

 ![Responsive Images](assets/images/p2RESP.png)

-# The Game
+# Features / The Game

-# Features

 This is classic American dice game played on the streets of New York City.
 The rules are simple, Roll 4 5 6 you win , 1 2 3 you lose and you must roll either 2 die the same and one different XXY, YYX, or all the same XXX, YYY to have a valid roll, then the scores are determined by who rolls the biggest number.
-So for example any combination of 4,5,6 is an automatic win, (5 4 6 , 6 4 5, are the same roll) and likewise  and combination of 1,2,3, is an automatic lose.
+So for example any combination of 4,5,6 is an automatic win, (5 4 6 , 6 4 5, are the same roll) and likewise  any combination of 1,2,3, is an automatic lose.
 Then Tripples are the next highest roll , so for example , 444 beats 446.
-And then 446 beats 663 and so on.
+And then 446 beats 663 , its the single number that is counted and so on.
 ![p1win](assets/images/win.png)

-* This game is normally played between two people and I mainly focused on the "two player mode" and "cpu". you can roll die by yourself but it really doesnt make that much sense.
+* This game is normally played between two people for money and I mainly focused on the "two player mode" and "cpu mode".
+You can roll die by yourself but it really doesnt make that much sense.
 I only added the "1 Player" option so two people could play against each other on seperate phones.
 But I mainly designed the game for 2 players.

 1. Options